- Agronomic: grass (misc. perennial), hay

 - Sustainable Communities: analysis of personal/family life, sustainability measures

-After assembling an advisory panel of grazing dairy families and others, we began to:
+After assembling an advisory panel of grazing dairy families and others, we propose to:

-- Collect, analyze, and report to dairy families financial and production benchmark information annually from 60 grazing and conventional dairy farms in Georgia and Florida.
-Results of this benchmark information were (and will be) used to help dairies compare their specific operation to the group, especially in certain key performance indicators (KPI) including production, profitability and labor utilization.
+1. Collect, analyze, and report to dairy families financial and production benchmark information annually from 60 grazing and conventional dairy farms in Georgia and Florida.
+Results of this benchmark information will be used to help dairies compare their specific operation to the group, especially in certain key performance indicators (KPI) including production, profitability and labor utilization.